-	Finally, ask the Lord to lead you to the church of His choice for you where you can learn about Him and have fellowship and encouragement with other Christ-Followers.
+Finally, ask the Lord to lead you to the church of His choice for you where you can learn Truth and experience fellowship and encouragement with other Christ-Followers.
 It is critically important in these last days to fellowship with other believers who are mature in Christ and who can guide you as you grow in Him.

 Until next time, remember that God loves you just as you are and just where you are, and that He will help you to keep on Winning with the Word!

-To subscribe to Winning with the Word, click on the link in this blog post.
+To subscribe to Winning with the Word, click on the link below:

 To subscribe to my author newsletter, click on the link below: